-- Verbal redirection

-- Special assigned seat

-- Referral to building administration

-- Timely parent notification (by phone & documented in writing)
+Verbal redirection Timely parent notification (by Special assigned seat phone and documented in writing) Referral to building administration Behavior contract

-- Behavior contract

 Level II

 Level II offenses are misbehaviors whose frequency or seriousness disrupt the safe operation of the school bus.
 These infractions can result from the continuation of Level I misbehaviors and/or include new offenses.
 The consequences are serious enough to require disciplinary action taken by administrative personnel.